inedumozey/re/README.md

 4. children: child prop.
 It is required
 5. overlayClose: It accepts boolean: `true` or `false`.
 It tells whether the modal should be closed when the overlay is clicked.
 Default is set to be `true`
 6. showActions: It accepts boolean: `true` or `false`.
 It tells whether to show `'Cancel Button` and `Confirm Button` buttons.
 This only works when position is set to `'center'` Default is set to be `false`
-7. isClosed: A callback function, it is called back when the modal is closed
+7. onClosed: A callback function, it is called back when the modal is closed
-8. isConfirmed: A callback funtion, it is called back when `Cancel Button` is clicked
+8. onConfirmed: A callback funtion, it is called back when `Cancel Button` is clicked
-9. isCancelled: A callback funtion, it is called back when `Cancel Button` is clicked
+9. onCancelled: A callback funtion, it is called back when `Cancel Button` is clicked
 10. background: Background of the modal.
 Default is white
 11. iconColor: Close icon background.
 Default is #aaa
 12. cancelBtnColor: Cancelled Button background color.
 Default is `'red'`